 2. Artificial General Intelligence (AGI): This second level of AI is where things get even more interesting.
 AGI is generally referred to as human-level AI because it describes the capacity of a computer that is as smart as a human across the board – a point often referred to as the point of Singularity.
 This is the stage where computers possess the ability to plan, reason, problem-solve and comprehend abstract and complex ideas.
 Once we have conquered AGI, computers will possess the power to learn from experiences and develop intelligent conclusions as fast or perhaps faster than even the human brain.

-3. Artificial Super Intelligence (ASI): Now this is the scary Skynet ASI is the point at which computers possess an intellectual capacity far greater than human beings.
+3. Artificial Super Intelligence (ASI): Now this is perhaps the scary Skynet ASI is the point at which computers possess an intellectual capacity far greater than human beings.
 Furthermore, they would possess the capacity for social skills and general knowledge that would increase exponentially over time.
 It is this level of Artificial Intelligence that worries many of today’s leading thinkers including Elon Musk, Stephen Hawking and Frank Wilzchek.

 As you can probably gather, right now we on the verge of moving beyond the first level of AI where computers aid and assist us as willing servants, to the point where they will equal our mental capacity and perhaps one day even surpass it.

 It’s hard to overstate the challenge it will be to conquer Artificial General Intelligence – irrespective of whether it is something we should even aim to do.
 AGI will require significantly more powerful and nuanced computers than we currently possess.
 However, there is little doubt we will overcome these challenges.
 And soon.